Aditya24/notes-management/README.md

 List are stored on local storage.

-User can generate his/her own background color of the app, by using color palette.
+User can generate his/her own background color of the app in real time, by using color palette.